|Funding Program:||National Highway Upgrade Program

 |Corridor:||Hobart - Burnie

-The project has reduced the likehood of head-on crashes, reduced the severity of run off road crashes and has provided a consistent road environment.
-The project also improved capacity and reliability for transport operations.
-The project has achieved a minimum 3 star AusRAP safety rating.
+The project will reduce the likelihood of head-on crashes, reduce the severity of run off road crashes and provide a consistent road environment.
+The project will also improve capacity and reliability for transport operations.
+The project will aim to achieve a minimum 3 star AusRAP safety rating.

 Disclaimer: The material contained in this site is made available